 The date of the bust is confirmed by an archive of 23 September 1632 connected to a payment of five hundred scudi.
 The cardinal was fifty-six by that moment

-Bernini’s biographer, Filippo Baldinucci, stated that, when the artist had finished the first bust, he noticed a crack in the block of marble, which was visible on the portrait’s forehead, as it is still today.
+Bernini’s biographer, Filippo Baldinucci, stated that when the artist had finished the first bust, he noticed a crack in the block of marble, which was visible on the portrait’s forehead, as it is still today.
 Thus, Bernini decided to replicate his work, secretly executing the second version.
 The new bust was made only in three days.
-Both busts were purchased by the Italian state during the first sale of the artworks of Borghese family in 1892, and were reunited in the collection in 1908.
+Both busts were purchased by the Italian state during the first sale of the artworks of the Borghese family in 1892 and were reunited in the collection in 1908.

-- The busts are a quarter long, showing Scipione Borghese in his mantle and birette, depending on his position as Cardinal of the Roman Church
+- The busts are a quarter long, showing Scipione Borghese in his mantle and birette, depending on his position as Cardinal of the Roman Church.

-- It took only three days to create the second version of the bust
+- It took only three days to create the second version of the bust.

-- According to Domenico Bernini, Cardinal Borghese saw the unpolished version and was so impressed that he asked him to complete the bust and show it to Uncle Pope Paul V
+- According to Domenico Bernini, Cardinal Borghese saw the unpolished version and was so impressed that he asked him to complete the bust and show it to Uncle Pope Paul V.

-- The first version is often considered a superior version
+- The first version is often considered a superior version.

-- There is also a bronze version, created from the terracotta bozzetti (preparatory works) by Bernini
+- There is also a bronze version, created from the terracotta bozzetti (preparatory works) by Bernini.

-- The date of the bust is confirmed by an archive of 23 September 1632 connected to a payment of five hundred scudi
+- The date of the bust is confirmed by an archive of 23 September 1632 connected to payment of five hundred scudi

-- The busts are made of carrara marble
+- The busts are made of Carrara marble.

-- Both busts were purchased by the Italian state during the first sale of the artworks of Borghese family in 1892
+- The Italian state purchased both busts during the first sale of the artworks of the Borghese family in 1892.